hedcreb/hedcreb/README.md

-# bored summary
+# boring summary
 Hi, I’m hedcreb.
-I'm a self taught Finnish game developer who specializes in using **Unity**.
+I'm a self taught Finnish game developer/programmer who mainly uses **Unity**.
 I grew up with games like Superhot, Half-Life and Doom.
 And overall I'm a **HUGE** FPS-fan.
 # specialties
 I have a lot of experience in environmental design and since I made this I've gotten much better at programming of all kinds.